LeoLuxo/pictochat/README.md

 ## Run it

-Download/clone the project and run it inside CMD or your favorite ANSI-compatible terminal. (only tested on Windows)
+Download/clone the project and run it inside Windows CMD.
 ```console
 $ python pictochat.py
 ```
 Python version: **Python 3.6 or higher**\
 No additional packages/requirements needed!

+Note: Though the program interacts with the Windows API and thus will not work on any other OS, the ANSI code parts are still very much useable and applicable for use on other terminals.

 ## Special controls